Image Editing

 4. **Repeat** as needed to achieve your desired result

-• Each edit creates a new image block, so your original is always preserved
+* Each edit creates a new image node, so your original is always preserved

-• Delete blocks you don't need to keep your workspace organized
+* Delete nodes you don't need to keep your workspace organized